-SFTD 6520 - Diversity in Human and Family Development
+SFTD 6520 - Diversity and Psychosocial Skills

-Human development in the context of family transitions across the life cycle such as childbirth, childhood, adolescence, courtship, marriage, maturity, aging, and death
+Human development in the context of family transitions across the life cycle such as childbirth, childhood, adolescence, courtship, marriage, maturity, aging, and death are reviewed.
+This course focuses on the diversity of psychosocial development across ethnicity, class, gender, race, age, and culture with discussions and implications for interactional therapies and practices.
+Prerequisite: SFTD 6200 I. Offered fall term.